aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/replace-text-all-pages/_index.md

 Aspose.Note for .NET empowers developers to handle OneNote files with ease.
 The ability to replace text on all pages opens up a myriad of possibilities for enhancing and customizing documents.
 In this tutorial, we will delve into the process of replacing text efficiently, enabling you to streamline your document processing workflow.
 ## Prerequisites
 Before we embark on this coding journey, ensure you have the following prerequisites in place:
-1. Aspose.Note for .NET Installation: Download and install the Aspose.Note for .NET library from the official [documentation](https://reference.aspose.com/note/net/).
+1. Aspose.Note for .NET Installation: Download and install the Aspose.Note for .NET library from the [documentation](https://reference.aspose.com/note/net/).
 2. Development Environment: Have a functional .NET development environment, including Visual Studio or any other preferred IDE.
 3. Document Directory: Organize your documents in a dedicated directory.
 Now that we have our groundwork laid, let's proceed to the next crucial steps.